 Our corner/end insulators are made from high density polyethylene and have been designed to allow maximum spacing between live and earth in order to minimise voltage loss on the electric fence due to tracking.
 There is no overlap of live and earth wires and a water barrier separates the two sides.

-Check out our photo guide to electric fence insulator installation.
-Pictures used were taken during one of our 2015 electric fence installations at a high security site.
+For anyone interested in how the installation of insulators is done on an electric fence system, we have published our own photo guide to electric fence insulator installation.
+The photos you will see were taken during an installation by one of our approved electric fence installers at a high security site.

 Visit our electric security fence product page for more information on how our electric security system works, the special features it offers and why it is the preferred choice of perimeter security for many outdoor sites around the world.